Skip to content

 • Waiting too long to apply.
 Apply when you need help, even if one paper is missing.
 Ask how to send the missing proof.

-• Missing calls from the agency.
+• Missing agency calls.
 During an application, answer unknown numbers if you can.
 Your interview may come by phone.

 • Driving far without calling.
 Rural offices, clinics, and pantries may have limited hours.
 Call first when possible.